Set up Web Print: Sandbox mode

 Install the applications you want to support on the Web Print server.
 For more information about the supported file formats, see Web Print (driver-less printing via a web browser).

 Make sure you permanently acknowledge any license agreement screen, initial-run wizard, or customer experience program dialog during this process.Tip:

 When installing Microsoft Office applications, select all optional components for installation.
 This prevents printing issues occurring due to missing components.

 - Microsoft Office macros are allowed by default.
 To block these macros, set the config keyA config key stores information about a specific advanced setting in PaperCut.
-Config keys are editable by an administrator in the Config Editor. web-print.disable-macros to Y. For more information, see Advanced Web Print configuration and Using the Config Editor.
+Config keys are editable by an administrator in the Config Editor. web-print.disable-macros to Y. For more information, see Advanced Web Print configuration and Using the Advanced Config Editor.